 “We ran out of water.
-We are very tired.
 Please keep praying for us.”

 — Last text message sent by a Texas border crosser to her sister.
 Her body was never found.

 Along the Texas/Mexican border, undocumented immigrants are dying from dehydration, heatstroke, or hypothermia after crossing the border fence into Texas.
 The text message above is an example of the last form of communication a loved one receives before a border crosser goes missing.
-Statistics are showing that border crossers are calling 911 for help via a “throw-away” cell phone but sometimes first responders don’t arrive on time.
+Statistics are showing that border crossers are calling 911 for help via a “throw-away” cell phone but many times, help does not arrive on time.

 Before crossing, many immigrants are coerced to travel without identification so it’s harder to detain them if apprehended.
 It is also makes it difficult to identify them when dead.
 A wave of skeletal remains are showing up near the Texas border and volunteer forensic anthropologists are drowning in work.